f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 node are the API server and Scheduler.

-The *Worker Node* is where our containrized workloads will run in our data plane.
+The *Worker Node* is where our containerized workloads will run in our data plane.
 The worker nodes will need a container runtime engine (CRE) such as Docker or containerd so our containers can be run.
 In order for the leader node to communicate to our worker node an agent called *Kubelet* must also run.
 Kublet is responsible for pulling container images, allows control plane to monitor the node, and ensures containers are healthy and running.